Contact Us about Radiation Protection

 Electromagnetic radiation from cell phones, radio transmitters and other devices is regulated by other federal agencies.
 EPA sets limits on the radiation introduced into the environment from the use of radioactive elements like uranium.
 For information on electromagnetic radiation, see: Radiation Resources Outside of EPA

 A specific nuclear power plant

 EPA sets environmental standards that apply to members of the public outside nuclear facilities.
 The U.S. Nuclear Regulatory Commission (NRC) licenses and oversees nuclear power plants.
 See: Radiation Resources Outside of EPA

 See the UV Index for your area at the EPA's Sun Safety website.

 View and download EPA radiation protection reports, correspondence and other documents in our searchable Radiation Protection Document Library.

-You can find additional information on our student website: RadTown
+You can find additional information on these topics and others on our student website, RadTown.

 After reviewing the websites listed above, if you still have a question about radiation in the environment, fill out the form below.
 Please bear in mind that we cannot provide answers to certain types of requests (e.g., commercial endorsements).
 Journalists should submit questions to the appropriate EPA media contact.

 Please use the form below to send us comments or questions.
 Be sure to include your email address if you’d like a response.